wessenstam/lab-environment/Centrify software/README.md

 - Chrome
 - PuTTY

----
+<BR/><BR/>
-## DC-Server
+# DC-Server

 The lab needs a AD Domain Controller with the name **dc-server**.
 This part of the preparation is setting this up.
-### Hardware components:
+## Hardware components:

 - 2 vCPUs
 - 4 GB RAM
 - 30 GB HDD

-### Installation
+## Installation

 - Create a Active Directory Domain named **greensafe.lab**
 - After domain has been created:

-    - Copy the *[users.csv](https://raw.githubusercontent.com/wessenstam/lab-environment/main/Centrify%20software/users.csv)* file onto the machine to a location in the AD VM
+    - Copy the content of *[users.csv](https://raw.githubusercontent.com/wessenstam/lab-environment/main/Centrify%20software/users.csv)* in a file called users.csv onto the machine to a location in the AD VM
-    - Copy the following script *[Greensafe-lab-OU-Groups-Users.ps1](https://raw.githubusercontent.com/wessenstam/lab-environment/main/Centrify%20software/Greensafe-lab-OU-Groups-Users.ps1)* to the same location as the users.csv.
-Change if wanted the default password to something else.
+    - Copy the following script content *[Greensafe-lab-OU-Groups-Users.ps1](https://raw.githubusercontent.com/wessenstam/lab-environment/main/Centrify%20software/Greensafe-lab-OU-Groups-Users.ps1)* to the same location as the users.csv and name it AD-Objects.ps1.
+Change, if needed, the default password (*Centr1fy*) to something else.
+Just remember to tell others about the new set password as that is not what is used in the lab guide.
     - Open a Powershell and CD to the location of the two files
     - Run the the Powershell command to let the script create the AD Objects.

+<BR/><BR/>

-## DB-server
+# DB-server

 This server will provide the SQL database instance needed for the lab/demo environment and is **member of the greensafe.lab domain**.

-### Hardware
+## Hardware

 - 4 vCPU
 - 8 GB RAM
 - 60 GB HDD

-### Extra software
+## Extra software

 - .NET 4.8 installer (https://go.microsoft.com/fwlink/?linkid=2088631)
 - [SQL 2008-2016 (test 2017 Developer!?)](https://download.microsoft.com/download/5/A/7/5A7065A2-C81C-4A31-9972-8A31AC9388C1/)